 The building application was rejected three times by most of the Committee Members and deferred a third time on grounds that improvements had not been made.
 The untruths being told at the hearing were unbelievable, especially in 2019 when Cllr Miah said he had taken part in a door knocking session to residents, yet those opposing were not allowed to correct this inaccuracy.
 After his speech Cllr Miah then left the committee meeting before the final decision was made!

 The local residents and the local campaign group have not heard from Cllr Miah since, or anyone else.
-This shows how Tower Hamlets Council treats the residents they are elected to represent.
+This shows how Tower Hamlets Council treats the residents who elect them to represent their interests.

 The planning application had NOT changed but despite this, received approval from the Council to proceed.